-The output is the list of users in the security database that is configured for the current database and available for management to the current user.
-It is a handy adjunct to the commands CREATE USER, ALTER USER and DROP USER.
+The output lists the users (or their attributes) in the security database that is configured for the current database and available for management to the current user.

 New Object Rights

 Some new object rights have been added to the sets of SQL privileges.